Arios509/efront/README.md

 # Project User management

-Create one system and let agent create for the record for potential employee
+Create one system and let agent create for the record for potential employee.
+System is build into separate part.
+For the Frontend, using Angular 9 to build.
+For the Backend, using NodeJs and MongoDB to build.
+As for the MongoDB is MongoDB atlas, the backend project is set to private.

 ## Getting Started